crschung/synthesizerlog/README.md

 Jan 17, 2023: Successfully implemented a wavetable oscillator based off of https://thewolfsound.com/sound-synthesis/wavetable-synth-in-rust/.
 Can take inputs of MIDI notes into an array and plays them alongside an array of how long to play each note

+### Week 2:

+Assignment 1: Added MIDI functionallity and CSound functionality.

+Project Idea: Simple Voice SYnthesizer Project based on Scruffy's Inkling Voice Synthesis
+                Using Python: THe project takes in a voice sample (preferably a microphone) and using synthesizers to model it into an inkling voice